What is a Personal Loan?

 - Cosigner information (if applicable)

-If you still aren’t sure if a personal loan is the best for your financial need, here are some frequently asked questions.
+If you are not sure if a personal loan is the best for your financial need, here are some frequently asked questions.

 Q: Is a secured loan a good idea so that I can get a better rate?